KolyaNaichuk/RenderSDK/README.md

 - Exponential shadow maps

 <b>Camera navigation</b>
-- Keys W, S, E, Q to move the camera
+- Keys W, S, A, D, E, Q to move the camera
 - Keys UP, DOWN, LEFT, RIGHT to rotate the camera

 <b>Building and runnig the project</b>